NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 * `res`: The response object (only server side)
 * Location (url) related information

-The problem here is that we are left alone to resolve the differences between data fetching between server and client.
-This often led to use a package such as [fetch-ponyfill](https://www.npmjs.com/package/fetch-ponyfill) in order to have an isomorphic fetching function which could result in sending unnecessary code to the client and adding a base url (and forwarding request headers) if the `req` param is present:
+The problem here is that we are left alone when resolving the differences between server and client.
+Next nor AfterJs provide us a way to solve this.
+This often led to use a package such as [fetch-ponyfill](https://www.npmjs.com/package/fetch-ponyfill) in order to have an isomorphic fetching function [which could result in sending unnecessary code to the client](https://arunoda.me/blog/ssr-and-server-only-modules) and adding a base url (also forwarding request headers) if the `req` param is present:

 ```js
 // ...